Click plan to view in Google Maps

 cans and bottles dumped in the backyard to fill the creek,

-it is no wonder that Robert Montgomery and William Atterbury
+it is no wonder that Col. Montgomery and William Atterbury

 town.
 They were not about to spend hoards of money building